- Home

 *"Early Release Days" will be held on Wednesdays when there are five days of school in the week (no holidays or non-student days) and release students 100 minutes before the regular end of the school day.

-"Half Day Releases" will be held on November 22 (day before Thanksgiving) and June 21 (last day of school) for grades K-12.
-There will also be half-days for elementary schools and Cascade K-8 for conferences on October 30 to November 3, and March 4-8.
+*"Half Day Releases" will be held on November 26 (day before Thanksgiving) and June 18 (last day of school) for grades K-12.
+There will also be half-days for elementary schools and Cascade K-8 for conferences on November 3-7 and March 2-6.

 Photo Enforcement Infraction?
 Please read!